Gordi42/sweepexp/docs/source/usage/saving.rst

 .. code-block:: python

-    from sweepexp import SweepExp
+    from sweepexp import sweepexp

-    # Create a SweepExp object around a function that calculates the ratio of two numbers
-    sweep = SweepExp(
+    sweep = sweepexp(
         func = lambda a, b: { "rat": a / b },
         parameters = { "a": [1, 4], "b": [1, 2] },
         save_path = "results.cdf",
     )

-    # Run the experiments
     sweep.run()

     # Save the results to a file
     sweep.save()

 When executing this code a second time, a file named `results.cdf` already exists.
-In this case, the data is automatically loaded when the SweepExp object is initialized.
+In this case, the data is automatically loaded when the sweepexp object is initialized.
 Thus, calling `sweep.run()` during the second execution does not perform any experiments, as their status is already marked as "C" (completed).